kgxsz/devops-101/part-four/README.md

 ## Set yourself up
-I'll assume that you've done the previous workshops and have Ansible and the AWS cli set up on your machine.
+I'll assume that you've done the previous workshops and have Ansible and the AWS CLI set up on your machine.

 You'll want a good overview of what you're doing throughout this workshop, so I would recommend opening the following AWS web console services in separate browser tabs so that you can move back and fourth easily:

-- Cloudformation
+- CloudFormation
 - EC2
 - S3
 - IAM